87tana/SemanticSegmentation-in-Medical-Imaging/README.md

 ## Overview:

+In this project, the U-Net architecture was implemented to enhance the segmentation of brain MRI images.
+Leveraging the computational power of GPUs and utilizing the PyTorch framework, the model training process was significantly accelerated.
+Various image augmentation techniques were employed to improve the model's robustness and generalizability.
+Additionally, a systematic approach was adopted to tune hyperparameters, optimizing the model's performance.

 * ### Dataset

 The dataset was obtained from [kaggle](https://www.kaggle.com/datasets/pkdarabi/brain-tumor-image-dataset-semantic-segmentation), compromise a single class with two category IDs, 1 and 2.
 Despite this distinction, both categories belong to the same class.